Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space: Overview of LWF

 \section{Overview of LWF}

-The LWF optimisation is outlined in \cite[p.\,144]{OS07} using code written in the maths font we have used for lambda calculus terms.
-To avoid confusion, we use the original code symbols but in typewriter font, which is appropriate because LWF is applied to code written in a functional programming language.
+The LWF optimisation is outlined in \cite[p.\,144]{OS07} using code written in the maths font we have used in this paper for lambda calculus terms.
+To avoid confusion, in this appendix we use the same code symbols as \cite{OS07} but in typewriter font, which is appropriate because LWF is applied to code.

 Fusion a is program-transformation optimisation that combines a composition $\mathtt{f} \circ \mathtt{g}$ into a single function $\mathtt{h}$.
 LWF is a general fusion optimisation where $\mathtt{f}$ and $\mathtt{g}$ can be general recursive functions, of any algebraic type, and with any number of curried or uncurried parameters.
 LWF is lightweight because it consists of a few simple, terminating, and automatable steps that perform local syntactic transformations without the need for heuristics.
 Thus, LWF can be embedded in the inlining optimisation of a compiler.